Part V. Esthetics Schools

 h.
 Lash perming;

 i.
-Lightning of the hair on body except scalp; and
+Lightening of the hair on body, except scalp; and

 j.
 General procedures and safety measures.